 If a complaint is referred for prosecution, IDFPR will commence an administrative hearing process requesting that discipline be imposed on the professional’s license.
 A licensed professional has the right to legal representation at all stages of the administrative hearing process.
 Depending on the allegations, the professional board may offer you an opportunity for a disciplinary conference to attempt to resolve the complaint.
-The health care attorneys at Goldberg Law Group vigorously defend licensed providers in administrative hearings at IDFPR and at disciplinary conferences.
+The IDFPR lawyers at Goldberg Law Group vigorously defend licensed providers in administrative hearings at IDFPR and at disciplinary conferences.

 Disciplinary action can take the form of a fine, reprimand, restrictions on practice, continuing education or monitoring requirements, probation, license suspension or revocation.
 Doctors and other licensed health care providers generally are required by contract to report disciplinary actions to their employer, to professional liability carriers, state and federal health care programs, commercial health insurance plans, professional associations, and hospitals or health care entities that have privileged the provider.
 Federal law also requires that discipline against doctors be reported to the National Practitioner Data Bank.
 Hospitals, health care entities, insurance companies and government agencies regularly query the NPDB when deciding whether to associate with licensed professionals.
 For these reasons, it is important that the provider understand how and what information will be disclosed to third parties about any proposed disciplinary action.

-During your initial consultation, we will go over every facet of your case, including:
+During your initial consultation, your medical license defense attorney will go over every facet of your case, including:

 How you were contacted